dreamboy202/dreamboy202/README.md

 - 👋 Hi, I’m Travis
 - 👀 I’m interested in HTML, CSS, JavaScript, Python
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning shell scripting language (bash)
-- 💞️ I’m looking to collaborate on any project on web development
+- 💞️ I’m looking to collaborate on any project on web/software development
 - 📫 How to reach me chigbuikechukwu@gmail.com

 <!---